 - Less flexible than a plugin like WooCommerce.

 - Not ideal for digital downloads (as cannot generate individual URL for each download link), so would be limited to physical products only.

 - No coupon codes or discount rates available (at time of writing).

-If you’re only looking to sell digital downloads, then Easy Digital Downloads is the solution for you.
+If you’re only looking to sell digital downloads direct-to-fan, then Easy Digital Downloads is the solution for you.
 It’s lightweight and simple, offering only the functions needed to operate a digital-only store.

-- Sell digital downloads direct from your website – keep all of the profits without paying out to iTunes/Bandcamp etc.
+- Sell digital downloads directly from your website – keep all of the profits without paying out to iTunes/Bandcamp, etc.